-Ref # Program Responsibility 1.
+Ref# Program Responsibility 1.
 Total Fund Approve adoption of and oversee compliance with Investment Policies designed to achieve CalPERS strategic objectives.
-Review policy recommendations made by staff.
 2. Total Fund Review policy recommendations made by staff.
-Approve asset classes for investment and set a policy target allocation, 3.
-Total Fund Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
+3. Total Fund Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
 4. Total Fund Set the Total Fund policy benchmarks.
 5. Divestment If necessary, engage an independent consultant to provide an analysis of the economic impact on the portfolio of any contemplated divestment activity, to include one-time transaction costs, predicted tracking error, and risk-return trade-offs, in order to aid the Committee in determining whether divestment is both appropriate and consistent with the Board's fiduciary duties.
-Staff can help facilitate this process as requested.
+Staff can hel facilitate this process as requested.
 6. Investment Beliefs Conduct a periodic review of the Investment Beliefs in conjunction with the cyclical 4-year Asset Liability Management process.
 Staff will consult with the Chair of the Committee to help facilitate this process.